actiquest-dev/actiquest.github.io/README.md

 A portion of Actiquest profits will be fixed to purchase carbon neutral credits on the blockchain to fight climate change.

 ## Founding Team
-* Michael Aprossine - CEO
+* **Michael Aprossine** - CEO
-* Phil Khomenok - COO
+* **Phil Khomenok** - COO
-* Mich Keer - AI/Python developer
+* **Mich Keer** - AI/Python developer
-* Sergey Koskov - Bizdev, Marketing
+* **Sergey Koskov** - Bizdev, Marketing
-* Iskander Khakimov - FullStack, Front-End.
+* **Iskander Khakimov** - FullStack, Front-End.
 Bike triatlon champion.
-* Vit Znak - FullStack, Back-End
+* **Vit Znak** - FullStack, Back-End
-* Anton Zuev - Mobile app dev (Kotlin)
+* **Anton Zuev** - Mobile app dev (Kotlin)
-* +3 people (Blockchain dev’s/testing)
+* **+3 people** (Blockchain dev’s/testing)
-* +3 people (3D-motion designers)
+* **+3 people** (3D-motion designers)

+## Innovation & Quality
+Our team focuses first and foremost on innovation and quality.
+We value creative, unconventional thinking and bold ideas that can be harnessed into a product that is useful in day to day life.
+We take utmost care in the quality of service and products that we provide, making sure everything is thoroughly tested and processed through our design system, bringing you the best possible product and service we can offer.

+**Actiquest** focuses on long-term growth.
+Our goal is continuous innovation that will inspire people to take better care of their health in new and exciting ways.
+We will update our prizes, form partnerships with leading brands in the fitness and tech industry, and release products that stretch far beyond being simply another application.
+Our platform integrates it with the up and coming space in blockchain.

+Whether you are a user or investor with a long term goal, Actiquest is the platform for you.

+## Getting started with ACTIQ app

+!!!success Important
+1. Let’s take the first step with the app downloading
+2. Get the ACTIQ app to your device
+3. Fill in sign-up form to officially become our member
+4. When you download the app to your devices such as a phone, or laptop, you can create an account by using your email.
+Once it has been installed, an authentication code is sent to you shortly via your email.
+5. Create a brand-new Wallet account
+!!!